 Sonia Smit – Acupuncturist

-I have always enjoyed having sport and physical adventure in my life and am fortunate to be able to incorporate that interest with my healing skills.
+I have always enjoyed having sport and physical adventure in my life.
+I am fortunate to be able to incorporate that interest with my healing skills.
 Traditional Chinese Medicine (TCM) has so much to offer our bodies for both recovery and performance at any level and at any age.
-I had been living for a few years in snowy Victoria and treated many recovering shoulder and knee reconstructions as well as strains, bruises and fatigue of skiers and snowboarders.
-Now that I’m in the gym and the water instead of on the snow I’m discovering new pains and gains of my own and use that as an important point of reference when treating the injuries and pain of others.
-But it’s not all about injuries, Chinese Medicine helps regulate many of our body’s systems and the results still impress me.
+I had been living for a few years in snowy Victoria and treated many recovering shoulder and knee reconstructions.
+As well as strains, bruises and fatigue of skiers and snowboarders.
+Now that I’m in the gym and the water instead of on the snow I’m discovering new pains and gains of my own.
+I use that experience as an important point of reference when treating the injuries and pain of others.
+But it’s not all about injuries.
+Chinese Medicine helps regulate many of our body’s systems and the results still impress me.

-I began my studies in the scientific field of biochemistry and molecular genetics.
-After working in research for three years I travelled extensively throughout Asia enjoying the varying cultures of this area.
-On returning to Science I was discouraged by the compartmentalised view and turned more to the Eastern view of the body and its interactions with the environment.
+I began my studies in the scientific field of biochemistry and molecular genetics at the University of Queensland.
+I graduated my Bachelor of Science with Honours.
+After working in research for three years I travelled extensively throughout Asia.
+I really enjoyed experiencing the varied cultures of this area.
+Travel opens your eyes to new perspectives.
+On returning to Science research I was discouraged by the compartmentalised view and turned more to the Eastern view of the body and its interactions with the environment.
 Traditional Chinese Medicine (TCM) looks at each individual, including diet and lifestyle, with the ultimate goal of balance throughout.

-I was also in China at the end of 2010 for 3 months where I completed my studies and practiced and observed in hospitals in Nan Chang and Guang Zhou.
-China is a dramatically changing place and yet their traditional medicine continues to have an important role in their health and community.
-I found it interesting that modern medicine can be seen as a compliment to their traditional medicine, as apposed to the view in Western countries, that Chinese medicine is seen as a complement to modern medicine.
-Whichever way you look at it, I believe it’s important to realise that different medicines and therapies can and do complement each other and it is with this philosophy that I practice TCM.
+I was in China at the end of 2010.
+For 3 months I observed and practiced, to completed my studies in hospitals in Nan Chang and Guang Zhou.
+China is a dramatically changing place.
+Their traditional medicine continues to have an important role in their health and community.
+Modern medicine can be seen as a compliment to their traditional medicine, as apposed to the view here, that Chinese medicine is seen as a complement to modern medicine.
+Whichever way you look at it, I believe it’s important to realise that different medicines and therapies can and do complement each other.
+It is with this philosophy that I practice TCM.